lilnouncil/lilnouncil-gov/README.md

 ### Voting Period

-All **Lil Nouncil** polls are open for five days (120 hours), after which voting will close.
+All **Lil Nouncil** polls are open for three days (72 hours), after which voting will close.
 Late votes will not be accepted.

 ### Voting Quorum